fixthestatusquo/proca/docs/config.md

 ### `paypal`: dict

+if not set, paypal isn't offered a a payment option

 Configures the PayPal button.
 See the [PayPal documentation](https://developer.paypal.com/docs/api-basics/manage-apps/#create-or-edit-sandbox-and-live-apps) for how to get the `clientId`.

 The `planId` is used to create [subscriptions](https://developer.paypal.com/docs/subscriptions/).
 See the [documentation](https://www.paypal.com/us/brc/article/setting-up-recurring-payments-for-business) for instructions on creating a plan.